 To generalize, website builders like Wix are easier to use but less customizable.
 They also include hosting— so you don’t have to set up a web host— but that means you can’t ever move your website off of Wix and on to a new web host.

-But here's the thing— I’m just scratching the surface of the ways in which Wordpress and Wix's different approaches are expressed.
-As you’ll see in the rest of this article, the difference between Wix and Wordpress manifests itself in templates, hosting, features, customer support and much more.
+I’m just scratching the surface of the differences— as you’ll see in the rest of this article, the difference between Wix and WordPress manifests itself in templates, hosting, features, customer support and much more.

 Wix has a visual, drag-and-drop editor.
 It’s similar to Powerpoint or Keynote in that it allows you to move any element to any place on a page:

 WordPress uses a block-based editor known as Gutenberg:

 WordPress’s Gutenberg editor is abstracted away from the page— it doesn’t show the full page within the editor (for example, you don’t see the header, sidebar, and footer).
 Because of this, you’ll still find yourself switching between the editor and the published website to see how the published page looks:

 WordPress often abstracts its interface away from the page.
 For example, forms created with plugins such as WPForms are created in a separate interface and then embedded into pages using a “short code”.

 By contrast, most things in Wix are edited visually.
 If you see something, you click it and change it.
 The website stays within view and changes happen as you make them.
 For example, creating a form is done within the page editor:

 Overall, WordPress’s interface is often more cluttered than Wix— but this comes at no surprise.
 WordPress is more sophisticated than Wix and more sophisticated software needs to be more utilitarian and abstract.

 WordPress is an open-source CMS—which means anyone can contribute to it.
 This is a major strength but also a weakness.